+We have applied for a listing of the notes on the EuroMTF of the Luxembourg Stock Exchange.
 We cannot assure you that this application will be granted.
 You should consult with Deutsche Bank Luxembourg SA, the Luxembourg listing agent for the notes, at 2 Boulevard Konrad Adenauer, L-1115 Luxembourg, phone number (352) 421.22.639, to determine whether the notes are listed on the Luxembourg Stock Exchange.
-In connection with the listing application, the certificate of formation and limited liability company operating agreement of the depositor, as well as legal notice relating to the issuance of the notes together with copies of the indenture, the trust agreement, the form of the notes, the administration agreement, the servicing agreement, the interest rate cap and the other basic documents will be deposited with the Trade and Companies Register (Régistre de Commerce et des Sociétés) in Luxembourg, where copies of those documents may be obtained upon request.
-Copies of the indenture, the trust agreement, the forms of the notes, the administration agreement, the servicing agreement, the interest rate cap and the other basic documents will be available at the offices of the Luxembourg paying agent or the Luxembourg listing agent.
+In connection with the listing application, the certificate of formation and limited liability company operating agreement of the depositor, together with copies of the indenture, the trust agreement, the forms of the notes, the administration agreement, the servicing agreement and other basic documents will be deposited with the Trade and Companies Register (Registre de Commerce et des Sociétés) in Luxembourg, where copies of those documents may be obtained upon request.
+Copies of the indenture, the trust agreement, the forms of the notes, the administration agreement, the servicing agreement and other basic documents will be available at the offices of the Luxembourg paying agent or the Luxembourg listing agent.
 Once the notes have been listed, trading may be effected on the Luxembourg Stock Exchange.
-So long as any class of notes is listed on the Luxembourg Stock Exchange, and its rules so require, notices will also be published in a leading newspaper having general circulation in Luxembourg (which is expected to be The Luxemburger Wort).
+So long as any class of notes is listed on the Luxembourg Stock Exchange, and its rules so require, notices relating to that class of notes, including if such class is delisted, will also be published in a leading newspaper having general circulation in Luxembourg (which is expected to be d'Wort).
 The Luxembourg Stock Exchange will also be advised if any class of notes is delisted.

-The notes, the indenture, the administration agreement and the interest rate cap are governed by the laws of the State of New York.
+The notes, the indenture and the administration agreement are governed by the laws of the State of New York.
 The trust agreement is governed by the laws of the State of Delaware.
-The interest rate cap contains provisions under which the parties to the interest rate cap agree to the non-exclusive jurisdiction of the New York courts.

-If the notes are listed on the Luxembourg Stock Exchange and definitive notes are issued and the rules of the Luxembourg Stock Exchange require a Luxembourg paying and transfer agent, a Luxembourg paying and transfer agent will be appointed and notices will also be published in a leading newspaper having general circulation in Luxembourg (which is expected to be The Luxemburger Wort).
-We will maintain such a Luxembourg paying and transfer agent as long as required by the Luxembourg Stock Exchange.
+If the notes are listed on the Luxembourg Stock Exchange and definitive notes are issued and the rules of the Luxembourg Stock Exchange require a Luxembourg paying and transfer agent, a Luxembourg paying and transfer agent will be appointed and notices will also published in a leading newspaper having general circulation in Luxembourg (which is expected to be d'Wort).
+We will maintain a Luxembourg paying and transfer agent as long as required by the Luxembourg Stock Exchange.